 3.1 The Council maintains an under-borrowed position.
-This has resulted from the underlying borrowing need arising from the capital programme and historic capital decisions (the Capital Financing Requirement, CFR), not been fully funded by taking on external debt.
-Instead cash supporting the Council's reserves, balances and cash flow Has been used to finance this requirement.

-3.2 The Council's forecasted under-borrowed position is set to peak at £49m, as at 31 March 2013, and thereafter is set to fall as a result of a move from an annual positive capital financing requirement to an negative one (this is as a result of the annual minimum revenue provision set aside to pay down the CFR being greater than the actual new loan requirement) and existing external loans maturing not being replaced.
+This has resulted from the underlying borrowing need arising from the capital programme and historic capital decisions (the Capital Financing Requirement, CFR), not been fully funded by a move from an annual positive capital financing requirement to an negative one (this is as a result of the annual minimum revenue provision set aside to pay down the CFR being greater than the actual new loan requirement) and existing external loans maturing not being replaced.